Getting healthy: is it on your to do list this year?

 The biology of this is both simple and complex.
 The simple bit is, if you consume something that is immediately converted to glucose, your body reacts by pumping out insulin, which mops up all that glucose and sends it straight to the liver where it’s turned into fat.
 So, your quick buzz is quickly replaced with a rapid drop in blood sugar.
 And what do we do when our blood sugar is low?
 You guessed it, grab something sweet.

-Anything that’s mostly sugar doesn’t deserve a spot in a healthy diet but it is highly addictive and a challenging habit to break.
+Anything that’s mostly sugar doesn’t deserve a spot in a healthy diet but it is bad for you and a challenging habit to break.

 So, do what you can to keep your energy on an even keel by eating real food and getting enough rest.